1964 Penny Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 Valuing your 1964 penny goes beyond simple condition assessment.
 These 95% copper coins present unique grading complexities due to their metal composition and color variations.
 A worn piece might be worth only its 2.3-cent melt value, while pristine examples with full red luster can reach thousands of dollars.

-The critical factors include Lincoln’s portrait sharpness, Memorial column definition, and surface color classification ranging from red to brown.
+The critical factors include Lincoln’s portrait sharpness, Memorial column definition, and surface color classification ranging from Red to Brown.
 Copper oxidation patterns add another layer of complexity that affects both grade and value significantly.

 Use our CoinValueChecker App to analyze these nuanced characteristics instantly.
 Upload a photo to receive professional grading with accurate market pricing, removing the uncertainty from copper penny valuation.